zju3dv/4K4D/readme.md

 pip install -e .[dev]
 ```

-If your pip install command fails, try using installing the dependencies separatedly in this way:
+If your `pip install` command fails due to one or two packages, try installing the dependencies one by one in this way:

 ```shell
 # Install pip dependencies